Tanin69/gdc-toolbox/README.md

 * missionIsPlayable: mission playabilty status (editable)
 * missionVersion: mission version number.
 Extracted from mission file name
 * missionMap: Arma map used by mission.
 Extracted from mission file name
 * author: mission author.
-Extracted from description.ext, or from mission.sqm if not found in deccription.ext
+Extracted from description.ext, or from mission.sqm if not found in description.ext
 * onLoadName: text that appears above the image during mission loading screen.
 Extracted from description.ext, or from mission.sqm if not found in deccription.ext
-* onLoadMission": text that appears under the image during mission loading screen.
+* onLoadMission: text that appears under the image during mission loading screen.
 Extracted from description.ext, or from mission.sqm if not found in deccription.ext
-* overviewText": text that appears on the mission choice screen or in the lobby screen.
+* overviewText: text that appears on the mission choice screen or in the lobby screen.
 Extracted from description.ext, or from mission.sqm if not found in deccription.ext
-* gameType": the type of game (Coop, TVT, etc.).
-Extracted from description.ext, or from mission.sqm if not found in deccription.ext
+* gameType: the type of game (Coop, TVT, etc.).
+Extracted from description.ext, or from mission.sqm if not found in description.ext
-* minPlayers": Minimum number of players as determined by the mission maker.
-Extracted from description.ext, or from mission.sqm if not found in deccription.ext
+* minPlayers: Minimum number of players as determined by the mission maker.
+Extracted from description.ext, or from mission.sqm if not found in description.ext
-* maxPlayers": Maximum number of players as determined by the mission maker.
-Extracted from description.ext, or from mission.sqm if not found in deccription.ext
+* maxPlayers: Maximum number of players as determined by the mission maker.
+Extracted from description.ext, or from mission.sqm if not found in description.ext
-* missionBriefing": briefing content, extracted from a briefing.sqf file if this file exists in the mission pbo
+* missionBriefing: briefing content, extracted from a briefing.sqf file if this file exists in the mission pbo
-* loadScreen": image file, if this file exists in the mission pbo.
-Extracted from description.ext, or from mission.sqm if not found in deccription.ext
+* loadScreen: image file, if this file exists in the mission pbo file.
+Extracted from description.ext, or from mission.sqm if not found in deccription.ext.
+If declared but not found, the field is declared with "image referenced in loadScreen, but image file not found in the pbo !".

 ### Briefing extraction and rendering